saigontrade88/federated-learning-lib/quickstart.md

 ### 8. Terminate the aggregator and parties processes.
 Remember to use `STOP` to terminate the aggregator's and parties' processes and exit.
-For example, In the aggregator terminal after running `STOP'.
+For example, In the aggregator terminal, run `STOP'.
-In the party's terminal after running `STOP`.
+In the party terminal, run 'STOP'.